 - Visual Impact:

 The lossless DTS-HD MA soundtrack deliver the elements contained within this documentary film with aplomb.
-David Attenborough’s running narration was clearly rendered with fine articulation and smooth intonation.
+David Attenborough running narration was clearly rendered with fine articulation and smooth intonation.
 I felt that it could have been a bit more forward within the front soundstage but otherwise presented very well.
-The front three channels are integrated nicely and combine high-level detail/clarity with pinpoint imaging.
-Han Zimmer’s music has appreciable top-end air, smoothly rendered instrumentation, and discerning focus as its primary elements are delivered through the front speakers with low-level rear-channel ambience used to broaden the soundstage.
-The surrounds are effectively used to generate an enveloping soundscape filled with the various animal sounds of the jungle/plains, nearfield panning effects, and blowing winds.
+The front three channels are integration nicely and combine high level detail/clarity with pinpoint imaging.
+Han Zimmer’s music has appreciable top end air, smoothly rendered instrumentation, and discerning focus as its primary elements are delivered through the front speakers with low level rear channel ambience used to broaden the soundstage.
+The surrounds are effectively used to generate an enveloping soundscape filled with the various animal sounds of the jungle/plains, near field panning effects and blowing winds.
 LFE presence is notable as bass response extends deep enough to engage the room when called upon.
 This isn’t an aggressive surround mix but this audio presentation mates perfectly with the source and sound great.

 - Disc 1: Planet Earth II Ultra HD Episodes 1-3

 Disc 2: Planet Earth II Ultra HD Episodes 4-6

 Disc 3: Bonus Material (54 Minutes)

 • Marine iguanas and racer snakes – For the first time, the PLANET EARTH II team filmed marine iguanas and their frantic dash for safety across their hatching beaches while being pursued by huge numbers of racer snakes.